 CONNECTICUT EARNED INCOME TAX CREDIT

-about the Earned Income Tax Credit posted on the
+information about the Earned Income Tax Credit posted

 WHAT IS THE EARNED INCOME TAX CREDIT?